Frequently Asked Questions

 These are questions the court will ask if you inquire about getting custody or visitation with a child:

-If the answer is yes, and the other Court is located Ohio, you must first file your custody or parenting action in that Court because it has continuing jurisdiction.
+If the answer is yes, and the other Court is located in Ohio, you must first file your custody action in that Court because it has continuing jurisdiction.